 Sources for this article:

-Wildfires in California have burned faster and more intense than ever.
-The past two years have seen the largest and most destructive conflagrations in the state’s history.
+Wildfires seem to be burning faster and more intense than ever.
+The past few years have seen the largest and most destructive conflagrations in US history.

 Too many people have come back to find homes in ashes and twisted, melted remnants of prized personal possessions.